vmware-archive/hillview/docs/userManual.md

 The scroll-bar can be moved using the keyboard (page up, page down, home and end), or dragged using the mouse.
-When moving the scroll-bar the size of teh "visible region" can change, sometimes dramatically, depending on the distribution of the values in the visible columns.
+When moving the scroll-bar the size of the "visible region" can change, sometimes dramatically, depending on the distribution of the values in the visible columns.

 To drag the scroll-bar with the mouse one has to grab the narrow